The Timeless Legacy of Rock Hudson

 Contributions to Film and Television

-Hudson's contributions to the entertainment industry are immeasurable.
-His performances in films like "Giant" and "Pillow Talk" set new standards for romantic dramas and comedies.
-His transition to television with "McMillan & Wife" showcased his versatility and ability to adapt to changing mediums.
+Hudson's work in films like "Giant" and "Pillow Talk" set high standards in romantic dramas and comedies.
+His switch to television showed his adaptability.

 Societal Impact: AIDS Awareness and LGBTQ+ Representation